 ‘I don’t know what to tell you.’
 Jerry was standing and scrolling through his cellphone, despite that the others were stooped over their beers.
 ‘But that’s what Lulu told me to tell you.
 That Ms. Xu told her, that tomorrow you are indeed, still going to Laxi.’

 ‘Fuck this.’
 James was on his cell immediately, phoning up Rex.

 ‘I am.’
-Theodore took a long drink straight from the bottle.
+Theodore said.
 ‘Again.’
+He took a long drink, straight from the bottle.

-‘You know that woman drives me fucking crazy.
-I swear if she just died like randomly, I would feel nothing.
+‘That woman.
+She drives me fucking crazy.
+I swear if she died like randomly, I would feel nothing.
 Nothing.’

 ‘Mate.
 You don’t even know what I would do to that woman.’
 James said, his hand over the receiver.